webuild-consortium/webuild-github-policies/docs/05-licensing-guidelines.md

 ### 3.2 Key Terms

 **Permissions:**

-- Commercial use, modification, distribution, patent use, private use
+- Commercial use
+- Modification
+- Distribution
+- Patent use
+- Private use

 **Conditions:**

 - License and copyright notice required
 - State changes in modified files
 - Include NOTICE file if present

 **Limitations:**

+- No trademark use
+- No liability
-- No trademark use, liability, or warranty
+- No warranty

 ### 3.3 License Text